ana-alves-santos/mario-game/README.md

 ## 🎮 How to Play

-- Press any key (PC) or tap the screen (mobile) to make Mario jump.
+- Press any key (PC)  to make Mario jump.

 - Avoid colliding with pipes.